1. Home

 Strategy 2 — Buy a Cheap Raceable Colt

 Many people understandably want to get on the track as soon as possible.
 One strategy in this case is to get a cheap colt (colts tend to be less expensive than fillies) to learn the game without expending a lot of capital.
-Horses can race from age 2 to 8 and are then force retired at 9.
-I made the filter 2–7 as I worry some people would buy an 8-year-old horse near the end of the season, and it would be largely worthless thereafter.
-However, if it’s early in the season you can get some very cheap eight year old colts, just adjust the filter.
+Horses can race from age 2 to 8 and are then forced to retire at 9.
+I made the filter 2–7 as I worry some people would buy an 8-year-old horse near the end of the season, and it would be essentially worthless after that.
+However, if it’s early in the season, you can get some very cheap eight-year-old colts and adjust the filter.

-Tip — If you read our Guide to Photo Finish Live, you’ll remember that horses have a “peak age,” and that is usually between 3 and 5.
-As such, while 6+ year old horses are usually cheaper, note that not only will they be retiring sooner, but they may not be as strong a racer as they once were.
+Tip — If you read our Guide to Photo Finish Live, you’ll remember that horses have a “peak age,” usually between 3 and 5.
+As such, while 6+-year-old horses are usually cheaper, note that not only will they be retiring sooner, but they will not be as strong a racer as they once were.

 Strategy 3 — Claim A Horse Via Claiming Races